-If your headaches and other allergy symptoms persist, it is important to see an allergy or sinus specialist.
+If your allergy headaches and other allergy symptoms persist, it is important to see an allergy or sinus specialist.
 This specialist can perform an allergy skin test to evaluate your allergies, and even conduct a sinus CAT scan to evaluate your sinuses.
 An allergist can also recommend treatments such as allergy shots or allergy drops, that are customized to your allergen profile and may be more effective than over-the-counter medications for relieving your symptoms.